Occupational Safety and Health

 To maintain and promote the good health of employees and their families, the Company, the Nisso Health Insurance Association, labor unions, and the employees’ association will make concerted efforts to take various proactive measures.

 In order to actualize our Health and Productivity Management Promotion Declaration, under the supervision of the human resource director and safety and health director, we will promote cooperation between the Head Office and each worksite, and implement various measures.
-In FY 2023, we set up the Health and Productivity Management Promotion Section within the Human Resources Department as a dedicated supervisory organization.
-The section is responsible for companywide health and productivity management initiatives and for reinforcing collaboration between business sites.
+In FY 2023/3, we set up the Health and Productivity Management Promotion Section within the Human Resources Department as a dedicated supervisory organization.
+The section is responsible for company-wide health and productivity management initiatives and for reinforcing collaboration between worksites.

-To date, we have sought to prevent lifestyle-related diseases through the promotion of complete physical examinations, specific examinations, and specific health guidance.
+To date, we have sought to prevent the onset of lifestyle-related diseases by actively encouraging employees to undergo complete physical examinations, specific examinations, and specific health guidance.
 We have also worked to educate employees on the importance of influenza vaccinations and provide them with opportunities to receive them.
-More recently, we have offered employees education and guidance on ways to further enhance measures to prevent lifestyle-related diseases, and are carrying out more than the legally required number of health examination initiatives.
-For example, we are working to secure opportunities for employees to undergo health examinations, and ensuring thorough supervision of overtime work to ensure a proper work-life balance and maintain employees’ health.
+More recently, among other things, we have offered employees education and guidance aimed at further preventing the onset of lifestyle-related diseases, administered comprehension tests (health literacy surveys) to improve health literacy, and worked to secure opportunities for employees to undergo health examinations by adding our own items to the statutory health checkup items.
+Furthermore, we are taking steps to ensure thorough supervision and reduction of overtime work to help employees maintain a proper work-life balance and good health.

 Message from the President